 In Memoriam 1992-1997/Enos Epyeru

-ENos EPYERU
+ENOS EPYERU[edit]

 1917-1995

 DEEPLY GRIEVED PASSING DEARLY LOVED ENOS EPYERU.
 HIS COURAGE IN EMBRACING, PROMOTING FAITH GOD, HIS STEADFASTNESS IN UPHOLDING ITS PRINCIPLES HIGHLY VALUED.
-CONVEY RELATIVES HEARTFELT SYMPATHY, ASSURANCE FERVENT PRAYERS PROGRESS HIS NOBLE SOUL ABHA KINGDOM.
+CONVEY RELATIVES HEARTFELT SYMPATHY, ASSURANCE FERVENT PRAYERS PROGRESS HIS NOBLE SOUL ABHÁ KINGDOM.

-Universal House OFJustice March 6, 1995
+Universal House of Justice March 6, 1995

-Teso tribe to accept the teachings of Bahá’u’lláh, suffered a stroke during the night of March 1, 1995, and ascended to the Abhá Kingdom from Soroti Hospital in Uganda.
+nos Epyeru, the second person of the Teso tribe to accept the teachings of Bahá’u’lláh, suffered a stroke during the night of March 1, 1995, and ascended to the Abhá Kingdom from Soroti Hospital in Uganda.
 His body was buried the next day in Kumi.

 Mr. Epyeru was seventy-eight at the time of his passing.
 Born in 1917 in Opot, Teso, Uganda, he trained as a teacher and held a bachelor's degree in education.
 In 1937 he married Edisa Ilemungolet, and their marriage produced six children.

-He became a Bahá’í in 1952, and during the Ten Year Crusade he pioneered to Eldotet in Kenya.
+He became a Bahá’í in 1952, and during the Ten Year Crusade he pioneered to Eldoret in Kenya.
 During the time of the Intercontinental Teaching Conference in Uganda, he made a traveling teaching trip to Monrovia, Liberia.

 Mr. Epyeru served on Local Assemblies, on the National Teaching Committee, and on the National Spiritual Assembly.
-He also worked to translate Bahá’í literature into Ateso—the language of his people.
+He also worked to translate Bahá’í literature into Ateso the language of his people.